caitlinbighem/Credit_Risk_Analysis/README.md

 * Sensitivity = True Positives (TP) / (True Positives (TP) + False Negatives (FN))

 The analysis shown above suggests that the precision scores for each model are overfit.
 While a good balance of recall and precision is needed to have an effective model, most of the above models do not have this balance.
-However, the model indicated in “Screenshot 6” is recommended for future use, namely due to its high balanced accuracy score, as well as its balance of recall and precision scores.
+However, the model indicated in “Classification Report Imbalanced 6” is recommended for future use, namely due to its high balanced accuracy score, as well as its balance of recall and precision scores.